 Bone grafting is done to prepare your jaw bone for the placement of a dental implant.
 This is necessary after bone loss due to gum disease or tooth loss has affected your jaw.
 In this surgery, Dr. Kirkegaard will make an incision into your gums and jaw, and place a special bone powder in the treatment area.
 Over time, natural bone will heal over this powder to strengthen the jaw sufficiently for an implant.

 Tori are bony growths in the upper or lower palate that are harmless, but can interfere with the proper fit of dentures.
 If you have dental tori and wish to replace your missing teeth with dentures, they may need to be surgically removed by Dr. Kirkegaard.
+If you have any questions call or don't hesitate to stop by our office located at 7550 W 160th Street, Overland Park, KS 66085.

 Dental implants are the most long-lasting and secure tooth replacement option for patients today.
 They are comprised of two main parts.
 The dental implant, or post, is a screw-shaped rod of titanium.
 The restoration for a single implant is usually a dental crown.